SecretSaturn/DecoyFaucet/README.md

 ## Installation

-Follow these steps to install and run FeeGrantFaucet2.0.
+Follow these steps to install and run Decoy Faucet

 ### Prerequisites